rajasoun/dev-box/guides/GIT-Guide.md

 ```
 git pull --rebase
 ```
-2. Make changes in your file(s)
+2. Make changes in your file(s).
 3. Do the following:
     a.
 Check the status of your workspace using:
                 ```
                    git status
                 ```
     b.
 To see all your changes, please do:
                 ```
                    git diff --color
                 ```
                 To add all files:
                 ```